 Whole Rock Trace Element Geochemistry

-An aliquot of 100 grams is then reduced to a fine, homogeneous powder (<200 mesh) using a Fritsch Pulverisette (series 5 or 6) planetary mill equipped with agate jars and agate milling balls.
+An aliquot of 100 grams is then reduced to a fine, homogeneous powder (<200 mesh) with a either a Fritsch Pulverisette Series 5/4 or Series 6 planetary mill equipped with agate jars and milling balls.
 The jars are cleaned with pure quartz sand between samples to prevent cross-sample contamination.
-For contract work, it is the responsibility of the owner of the powder (i.e. of the researcher requesting the analyses) to ensure the homogeneity and purity of the powders by examining a sub-selection of their powders at high magnification with a microscope to ensure sample homogeneity and purity.
+For contract work, it is the researcher’s responsibility to examine a sub-selection of powders at high magnification with a microscope to ensure sample homogeneity and purity.

-• The sample matrix for all samples prepared for the Element2, AttoM and Agilent 7700x must be under 0.1% dissolved solids.
-If you are unsure of the dissolved solids content of your samples weight out 10 g of a typical sample, dry it down and weigh what is left; it should be below 0.01 g.
+• The sample matrix for all samples prepared for the Element 2, AttoM and Agilent 7700x must be under 0.1% dissolved solids.
+If you are unsure of the dissolved solids content of your samples, weight out 10 g of a typical sample, dry it down and weigh what is left; it should be below 0.01 g.

 • Internal standards must be used.